IndyIndyIndy/adminpanel_int/README.md

 # TYPO3 Extension "adminpanel_int"
-Extend the adminpanel by showing the actual info for each _INT object on the page.
+Extend the adminpanel by showing the actual info for each USER_INT object on the page.